GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### For all its power, the computer is a harsh taskmaster.
-Its programs must be correct, and what we wish to say must be said accurately in every detail.
+> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
 >
-> ~ *Alan Perlis*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts